-LOS Imp Deinte
+LOS Improvement Applicable to: Dointo

 All Portion Points

 - 1 1

-1 2 2
+- 2 2

 3 3

 1 - 4

 ≥2 - 5

 Please explain how design year ADT was developed, including the growth rate rationale.
 If these are insufficient, only the Opening Year LOS will be used to determine the score.